Icyfighting/Icyfighting.github.io/_posts/2018-12-26-erlang-concurrent-programming-2.markdown

 ## Summary

 &ensp;&ensp;&ensp;&ensp; This study is mainly to read and practise this larger example. <br/>
-&ensp;&ensp;&ensp;&ensp; During reading this example, I start to have more feelings about the
+&ensp;&ensp;&ensp;&ensp; During reading this example, I start to have more feelings about the Erlang introduction: 'The application runtime written by Erlang usually consists of thousands of lightweight processes and communicates with each other through messaging.'

 ## Reference